amzn/computer-vision-basics-in-microsoft-excel/README.md

 * 3D Engine in Excel:  [Real 3D Engine - in Excel!!](https://www.youtube.com/watch?v=bFOL9kantXA)
 * 3D Graphics in Excel:  [Microsoft Excel: Revolutionary 3D Game Engine?](https://www.gamasutra.com/view/feature/131968/microsoft_excel_revolutionary_3d_.php)

+### Q8:  Can I use the materials for teaching?

+Please see the License summary and details below.

 ### Q9:  Are there specialized interactive developer environments for Computer Vision?

-[Matlab](https://www.mathworks.com/products/matlab.html) is often used for this as it has many Computer Vision functions built-in natively or in toolboxes.
+[Matlab](https://www.mathworks.com/products/matlab.html) has traditionally been used for this as it has many Computer Vision functions built-in natively or in toolboxes.
 Function "imshow" can be used to instantly display array data as an image.

 Python- and Notebooks-based tooling is also very popular.

 ### Q10:  Is that your passport information on the slides?

-All the critical information in the image has been changed like passport number, signatures, etc., including in the machine-readable lines at the bottom of the image.
+Yes, however, all critical information in the image has been changed like passport number, signatures, etc., including in the machine-readable lines at the bottom of the image.

 ### Q11:  Why does Hough Transform show artifacts for +/- 45°?